-Organizational structures can vary but in many circumstances healthcare organizations are lead by a Chief Executive Officer ("CEO"), President or an Executive Director ("ED") that is appointed by a Board of Directors.
+Organizational structures can vary but in many circumstances non-profit organizations ("NPO") are lead by a Chief Executive Officer ("CEO") or an Executive Director ("ED") that is appointed by a Board of Directors.

-Other leadership positions are employed to help the leader or the organization carry out the operations.
-The most common positions include a Cheif Financial Officer, Chief Medical Officer, Chief Administrative Officer, Chief Operating Officer, as well as Director level executives.
+Other leadership positions are employed to help the CEO or ED carry out the organizations social cause or mission.
+The most common positions include a Cheif Financial Officer, Chief Operating Officer, as well as Director level executives.

-It is crucial to have the right leadership team in place that share a common passion and are dedicated to ensuring the collective success of the organization and cultivate sustainability.
+It is crucial to have the right leadership team in place that share a common passion and are dedicated to ensuring the collective success of the NPO to cultivate a sustainable organization.